 - While the measure that was submitted to NQF has an Intra-Class Correlation Coefficient below 0.60, the Committee believes it represents an acceptable benchmark for reliability for measurement of excess days in acute care after hospitalization for AMI.
-The Committee concluded that developers' current approach to risk-adjustment and exclusions met the Scientific Acceptability criteria, and were satisfied with the measure's reliability. - o The Committee followed NQF's guidance on measure harmonization throughout the evaluation process.
+The Committee concluded that developers' current approach to risk-adjustment and exclusions met the Scientific Acceptability criteria, and were satisfied with the measure's reliability. - The Committee followed NQF's guidance on measure harmonization throughout the evaluation process.
 Prior to the in-person meeting, the Committee received materials regarding these competing measures, and held a separate call after the in-person meeting on September 1 to discuss harmonization issues and allow the developers to answer questions from Committee members.
 The Committee then voted via survey to recommend both measures.
 The Committee considered the added value and burden of recommending both measures and agreed that the differences in measure specifications added sufficient value to offset any potential negative impact.

-- 7. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X
+7. Consensus Standards Approval Committee (CSAC) Vote: Y-12; N-0 Decision: Approved for endorsement

-- 8. Board of Directors Vote: Y-X; N-X
+8. Board of Directors Vote: Yes (December 8, 2016) Decision: Ratified for endorsement

-- 9. Appeals